dmd-program/dmd-100/example-content-w-oerschema.md

+{% oer_resource id="#whatisdesign", type="SupportingMaterial"  %}
+{% oer_property name="license", value="https://creativecommons.org/licenses/by/4.0/" %}
+{% oer_property name="citation", value="http://yalebooks.com/book/9780300171310/design-and-truth" %}
+{% oer_property name="name" %}
 # What is Design?
+{% endoer_property %}
+{% oer_property name="description" %}
 ## Introduction

 > “The primary function of design is to shape and channel energy.”
 >
-> – Robert Grudin
+>– Robert Grudin

-From the moment a person wakes up, they are engaging with something that has been designed.
+From the moment a person wakes up, they are interacting with design.
 Everything in the home, place of work, and journey to and from has been influenced by a designer of some kind.
 The degree of care for each designed artifact or experience can vary dramatically, giving people a range of experiences - from delight to dismay.
 Design as a field of practice has become more inclusive since the days of the Bauhaus, and in turn, has become harder to define.

 At the broadest sense of design as a verb, it can be thought of the act of making a choice.
 In the broadest sense of _design as a noun_, it is the result of a choice.
 For the purposes of this course, **design is the process that helps a person or group create, select, modify, and organize elements to satisfy an intended outcome**.
 However, this definition does not define good design.
 A quick Internet search will reveal many ways of defining good design.

 ## Good design